jpramosi/geckordp/README.md

-geckorp
+geckordp
 =

-This is a client implementation of Firefox its remote debug protocol in python.
+This is a client implementation of Firefox DevTools over remote debug protocol in python.

-The protocol is used in Firefox' DevTools in remote debug mode.
 It essentially exposes the raw api to interact with the debug server and has some similarities with a common webdriver.
 See also [Documentation](https://reapler.github.io/geckordp).

 ***What's possible with geckordp?***